aksellovstad/Glyphs-Scripts/README.md

 `BasicSpacingString.py` is simply a shortcut for spacing strings `A–Z`.
 Running the script opens **two separate tabs** with uppercase and lowercase spacing strings, respectively.

-`ComplexSpacingString.py` generates every possible combination of uppercase letters, lowercase letters, and uppercase–lowercase pairings from `A-Z` in a comprehensive set of spacing strings, much like `BasicSpacingString.py`.
+`ComplexSpacingString.py` generates every possible combination of uppercase letters, lowercase letters, and uppercase–lowercase pairings from `A-Z` in a comprehensive set of spacing strings..